- one Roman mile: 1480 m (1000 paces, or 2000 steps, or 5000 feet)

 A stable wind direction could be used as a guide and ancient wind roses were very detailed:

-Wind directions are defined according to their origin: to sail eastward, you are pushed by a western wind, typically like the Zephyr which leads to Alexandria (the “summer winds”).
+Wind directions are defined according to their origin: to sail eastward, you are pushed by a western wind (“westerlies”), typically like the Zephyr which leads to Alexandria (where they call it the “etesian winds” or “summer winds”) if you leave from … Zephyrion Acra (modern Capo Bruzzano, in Calabria).

 Eratosthenes (276-194 BC) already estimated the terrestrial meridian at 250 000 Egyptian stadia, that is 39 425 km.
 The circumference of the Earth being 360 x 60 = 21 600 minutes of latitude or as many nautical miles, one nautical mile therefore is 1823 m for Eratosthenes, which is remarkably close to today’s value of 1852 m.
 Eratosthenes also estimated the distance between Rhodes and Alexandria at 3 750 Egyptian stadia (acc. to Strabo, Geogr, 2, 5) that is 591 km, almost exactly what we would say today based on Google Earth (600 km from Mandraki to Pharos.
 It can be noted that Ptolemy (350 years later) will be heavily mistaken on these figures.